himadhar/electron/README.md

 The app is built using electron framework and react library for building the UI.
 The implementation uses Typescript as coding language and basic css stylings for design changes.
 I have used `electron-store` for handling storage needs.

+For syntax highlighting, I've used prismjs which is an amazing lightweight tool built just for this.

 The requirements was as below.

 > Design and implement a Code Snippet Manager application using Electron, React, and TypeScript.
 The application should provide the following features: